k2-fsa/fast_rnnt/README.md

 ## Parallel Algorithm

 For the sake of simplicity, the algorithm is explained for `N=16`.
 The processing is performed in-place in the input vector in `log2 N` stages.
-Each stage updates `N / 2` positions.
-Each stage is characterized by the size of the group of sequential elements being updated, which is computed as `2 ** stage`.
+Each stage updates `N / 2` positions in parallel (that is, in a single time step, provided unrestricted parallelism).
+A stage is characterized by the size of the group of sequential elements being updated, which is computed as `2 ^ (stage - 1)`.
 The group stride is always twice larger than the group size.
 The elements updated during the stage are highlighted with the respective stage color in the figure below.
-Here input elements are denoted with their position id in hex, and 2-symbols updated elements indicate the range of indices over which the discounted partial sum has been computed.
+Here input elements are denoted with their position id in hex, and the elements tagged with two symbols indicate the range over which the discounted partial sum is computed upon stage completion.

 Each element update includes an in-place addition of a discounted element, which follows the last updated element in the group.
 The discount factor is computed as gamma raised to the power of the distance between the updated and the discounted elements.
-In the figure below, this operation is denoted with slanted arrows with a greek gamma tag.
-After the last stage finishes, the output is written in place of the input.
+In the figure below, this operation is denoted with tilted arrows with a greek gamma tag.
+After the last stage completes, the output is written in place of the input.

 ![Parallel Algorithm](doc/img/algorithm.png)